vuepress/core/docs/reference/plugin/docsearch.md

   --docsearch-footer-shadow: 0 -1px 0 0 rgb(224, 227, 232), 0 -3px 6px 0 rgba(69, 98, 155, 0.12);
 }
 ```

+Also you can set `injectStyle: false` in plugin options to use your own styles.

 ## Components